hafizrahman1/WebFundamentals/src/content/en/fundamentals/primers/service-workers/a-basic-service-worker.markdown

   how a client gets, or registers, a service worker.
 It shows you how a service worker prepares to act as a proxy for its clients.
 Both subjects have more depth than is shown in this section.
-It's not intended to be comprehensive; It's intended to give you a basic foundation on which to build service worker knowledge.
+It's not intended to be comprehensive; it's intended to give you a basic foundation on which to build service worker knowledge.
 </p>